renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 - Cloning the repository
 - Scanning package files to extract dependencies
-- Looking up registries to check for available updates
+- Looking up registries to check for updates
 - Applying any grouping rules defined
 - Pushing branches and raising Pull Requests